 THE WITCH IN THE WINDOW premieres August 7, but Teatteri Union is hosting a sneak preview July 23.

-We arrive in the story after things have already fallen apart.
-Simon (Alex Draper) is visiting his estranged wife to collect his son for a summer away from New York.
-The entire family relationship has fallen apart.
-Alex and Beverly (Arija Bareikis) can barely handle a civil conversation, and their son, Finn (Charlie Tacker), is so turned inwards he might implode any minute.
-But Simon has a plan: six weeks in the remote countryside at a house purchased as a supposed flipping project.
-Perfect bonding time for father and son, something that will hopefully bring the family back together again.
-But when their new neighbor, Louis (Greg Naughton), warns them to leave the house for good, things begin to take a turn for the worse.
+Simon (Alex Draper) visits his estranged wife to collect his son for a summer away from New York.
+The family dynamic is in shambles.
+Alex and Beverly (Arija Bareikis) can barely handle a civil conversation.
+Their son, Finn (Charlie Tacker), is turned so inward he might implode at any minute.
+Simon hopes that six weeks working on a remote house flipping project could fix that.
+It’s perfect bonding time for father and son; something that might bring the family back together again.
+But when their new neighbor, Louis (Greg Naughton), warns them to leave the house for good, things take a turn for the worse.

-Thankfully the rest of the picture is impeccably strong.
-There’s a mournful and ominous tone that permeates the story, and it’s captured gorgeously by cinematographer Justin Kane in the details of the house and fading landscape.
-Everything about this world feels fleeting as if Draper’s attempts at holding his family together was going against the way of the universe itself.
-As with all good ghost stories, it feels timeless.
-When the film focuses on this aspect, it soars—evoking the best kind of connection with early M. Night Shyamalan and Jee-woon Kim’s A TALE OF TWO SISTERS.
+Thankfully, the rest of the picture is impeccably strong.
+Its mournful and ominous tone permeates every frame.
+The gorgeous cinematography by Justin Kane engrosses us in the desolate landscape.
+Everything about this world feels fleeting.
+As if Draper’s attempt at keeping his family together is going against nature itself.
+As all good ghost stories, it feels timeless.
+When the film focuses on this aspect, it soars.

-It’s the kind of brilliant realization rarely utilized in the genre that makes THE WITCH IN THE WINDOW feel special.
-Funnily enough, it’s also the kind of breaking away from genre conventions that makes the film more terrifying than anything the old traditional scares could muster.
+It’s the kind of brilliant realization that’s rarely utilized in the genre.
+Funnily enough, it’s also that break from genre conventions that makes The With in the Window scarier than tradition would allow.

 Mitton has the makings of a grand horror poet.
-Like his characters, scared yet ultimately captivated, I can’t wait to see what comes next.
+I can’t wait to see what he does next.